marioary/anbernic-h700-fw-comparing/README.md

 - Powersaving modes
 - Overclocking (and underclocking) presets: 480MHz, 720MHz, 1200, 1296, 1416, 1512MHz
 - Has a lot of customization options
-- Security support, Seeting ssh user password and password protect accessing network shares.
+- Security features like setting ssh user password and password protect accessing network shares.
 - Multilingual
 ### Cons:
 - No support for rg cubexx series